 Flexibility is a design characteristic for A64 and A62.
 The launcher responds to different market needs by varying the number of boosters in the configuration.

 The A62, with two P120 solid boosters, will be used mainly in single-launch configurations, while the A64 – with four P120 solids – will enable double launch of medium-class satellites over 4.5–5 t, mainly for commercial market needs.

 The main characteristics of the Ariane 6 concept are:

-- The total length of the vehicle is around 63 m,
+- The total length of the vehicle is about 62 m,

-- The loading of the cryogenic main stage is about 149 tonnes of propellants,
+- The cryogenic main stage holdss about 150 t of propellants, the upper stage holds about 30 t,

-- The external diameter of the cryogenic main stage is about 4.6 m.
+- The external diameter of the cryogenic main stage and upper stages including the part that connects the fairing is about 5.4 m.

 Ariane 6 way forward